-- Synchronous Access This method is recommended for sensors whose data is immediately available or is internally cached by the platform, and can be returned immediately to the requesting agent.
+- Synchronous Access This method is recommended for sensors whose data is immediately available or is internally cached by the platform and can be returned immediately to the requesting agent.
 Examples include platform event counters, or sensor data samples that are stored in internal memory within the platform. - Asynchronous Access This method is recommended for sensors whose data is not cached by the platform or for sensors that are slow to read.
-An example of this could be an on-die thermal sensor. - Event Notification The agent can register for receiving notifications on specific sensor values, conditions, or states of interest. - Shared Memory In this scheme, the platform periodically updates the sensor value in an area of memory that is shared between agents and the platform.
+An example of this could be an on-die thermal sensor. - Event Notification The agent can register for receiving notifications on specific sensor values, conditions, or states of interest.
+The agent can also register for receiving sensor values at a configured minimum update interval, if supported by the sensor. - Shared Memory In this scheme, the platform periodically updates the sensor value in an area of memory that is shared between agents and the platform.

-Agents can discover the access mechanisms that are supported by a particular sensor by examining the attributes that are advertised for the sensor.
+Agents can discover the access mechanisms that are supported by a particular sensor by examining the attributes and descriptors that are advertised for the sensor.
 The platform can support multiple access mechanisms.